Efficient Fine-Grained Guidance for Diffusion Model Based Symbolic Music Generation: Introduction

 \section{Introduction}

-Symbolic music generation is a subfield of music generation that focuses on creating music in symbolic form, typically represented as sequences of discrete events such as notes, pitches, rhythms, and durations.
-These representations are analogous to traditional sheet music or MIDI files, where the structure of the music is defined by explicit musical symbols rather than audio waveforms.
-Symbolic music generation has a wide range of applications, including automatic composition, music accompaniment, improvisation, and arrangement.
-It can also play a significant role in interactive music systems, where a model can respond to user inputs or generate improvisational passages in real-time.
-A lot of progress has been made in the field of deep symbolic music generation in recent years; see \cite{huang2018music}, \cite{min2023polyffusion}, \cite{von2023figaro}, \cite{wang2024whole} and \cite{huang2024symbolic}.
+Diffusion models \cite{ho2020denoising} have consistently demonstrated effectiveness across a wide range of generative tasks, particularly in image and video generation \cite{rombach2022high}.
+Despite success, diffusion models face some limitations.
+(1) Imprecise detail generation: Diffusion models often struggle with accurately producing details, leading to artifacts or distortions in the generated content, such as noticeable inconsistencies or distortions in videos.
+(2) Limited controllability: Obtaining precise control over the generated content to align it with the intent of the user remains a significant challenge.
+For instance, correcting specific distortions in a generated video while keeping the rest of the scene unchanged is difficult with current diffusion model frameworks.

-Despite recent progress, some unique challenges of symbolic music generation remain unresolved.
-A key obstacle is the scarcity of high-quality training data.
-While large audio datasets are readily available, symbolic music data is more limited, often due to copyright constraints.
+These limitations are exacerbated in situations where data is scarce, which is often the case in domains like symbolic music generation, where symbolic music data is limited due to copyright constraints and the effort needed to create data.
 Additionally, unlike image generation, where the inaccuracy of a single pixel may not significantly affect overall quality, symbolic music generation demands high precision, especially in terms of pitch.
-In many tonal contexts, a single incorrect note can be glaringly obvious, even to less-trained ears.
+In many musical and tonal contexts, even a single incorrect or inconsistent note can be glaringly obvious and disturbing.

-As a partial motivation, we empirically observe the occurrence of ``wrong notes" in existing state-of-the-art symbolic music generation models.
-We provide theoretical explanations for why these models may fail to avoid such errors.
-Apart from that, we find that many models encounter challenges in generating well-regularized accompaniment.
-While human-composed accompaniment often exhibits consistent patterns across bars and phrases, the generated symbolic accompaniment tends to vary significantly.
-These observations and theoretical discoveries highlight the need to apply regularization through external guidance, rather than relying on the model to capture it entirely autonomously.
+To provide more contexts, symbolic music generation is a subfield of music generation that focuses on creating music in symbolic form, typically represented as sequences of discrete events such as notes, pitches, rhythms, and durations.
+These representations are analogous to traditional sheet music or MIDI files, where the structure of the music is defined by explicit musical symbols rather than audio waveforms.
+Many recent works in symbolic music generation are based on diffusion models; see \citet{min2023polyffusion}, \citet{wang2024whole} and \citet{huang2024symbolic} for example.